jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 The test/implementation partnership only works when tests accurately define the behaviors that the code implements.
 Tests pass by default unless a behavior enforcing assertion or verification violation catches the problem.
 A test might be missing an invariant assertion or verification that allows undesired or unexpected behavior to pass through undetected.

 It’s possible to achieve 100% code coverage without a single assertion or verification.
-This can happen when there’s pressure from upper management reach a code coverage goal, or an unexperienced developer fudges a blocking test by removing a failing assertion or verification.
+This can happen when there’s pressure from upper management reach a code coverage goal, or an unexperienced developer resolves a blocking failing test by removing the failing assertion or verification.
 Haphazard false-positive tests provide code coverage, but all they provide is a false sense of security.

 It would be better for these false-positive tests if they had never been created.
 Not only do they test nothing, but they make it more difficult to ascertain which parts of the codebase are actually being tested.